Financial Institutions (FISI)

 Share Repurchases

-- A new share repurchase program was authorized on September 18, 2025, allowing for the buyback of up to 1,006,379 shares, representing approximately 5% of outstanding common shares.
+- A new share repurchase program was approved effective September 18, 2025, authorizing the buyback of up to 1,006,379 shares, representing approximately 5% of its outstanding common stock.
+This program replaced a prior one from June 2022.

 Share Issuance